-8. Conclusions and future work
+8 Conclusions and future work

-In this paper we developed a hybrid algorithm for global minimization with simple bounds that combines a heuristic for global optimization (particle swarm) with a rigorous method (pattern search) for local minimization.
-The particle swarm pattern search method proposed enjoys the global convergence properties of pattern search for stationary points (convergence regardless of the starting point).
+In this paper we developed a hybrid algorithm for global minimization subject to simple bounds that combines a heuristic for global optimization (particle swarm) with a rigorous method (pattern search) for local minimization.
+The proposed particle swarm pattern search method enjoys the global convergence properties (i.e., from any starting point) of pattern search to stationary points.

 We presented some analysis for the particle swarm pattern search method that indicates proper termination for an appropriate hybrid stopping criterion.
-The numerical results presented are particularly encouraging given that no fine tuning of algorithmic choices or parameters has been done yet for the new algorithm.
+The numerical results are particularly encouraging given that no fine tuning of algorithmic choices or parameters has been done yet for the new algorithm.
 A basic implementation of the particle swarm pattern search (PSwarm solver) has been shown to be the most robust among all global optimization solvers tested and to be highly competitive in efficiency with the most efficient of these solvers (MCS).